Huntley animal shelter struggles to keep pets cool after AC breaks

 HUNTLEY, Ill.
 (WLS) --As temperatures hit the 90s on Saturday, the Animal House Shelter in Huntley struggled to keep its 200 dogs and 50 cats cool and is seeking donations to get their broken air conditioner fixed.

 The no-kill animal shelter did not have central air conditioning in the old building and needs $15,000 to $20,000 to replace it.
-They have set up a GoFundMe page to get donations.
+They have set up a GoFundMe page to get donations and exceeded their goal by 10:30 p.m.
+Saturday, raising more than $23,000

 "It's easily 90 to 100 degrees in the back where all the dogs are sitting in their kennels waiting to go home with someone.
 We've got some fans set up but right now we are running on two smaller air conditioners.
 We have no central air in this building at all," said Alexis Williams, who works at the shelter.
 "It gets to the point where it's so hot in the back that you're physically ill."